NEW Young Writers Afterschool Workshp first meeting Thur. Aug. 27th at 3:30

 We Now Have ANCESTRY!

-The Library version of this well-known geneaology program is now installed on all of our public computers.
-Watch this space for an upcoming orientation and tips class.
+The Library version of this well-known geneaology program is installed on all of our public computers.
+Watch this space for upcoming orientations and tips classes.
 But you don’t need to wait!
 Ancestry is easy to use!
 Start your journey through your family’s history today!

 Library Sprouts Will Return in the Fall!

 This program for 0-3 year-olds and parent helps to teach early literacy and learning skills.
 Sprouts is specifically designed for toddlers, taught by Early Childhood Education students from Purdue North Central under a professor’s supervision, and does NOT take the place of Story Hour.

 Thanks to the Unity Foundation of LaPorte County for making this program possible.